SARIT42/NLP/README.md

 # NLP
-Repo containing all practice notebooks and projects of Natural Language Processing
+Repo containing all practice notebooks and projects of Natural Language Processing.